Held in Jail Pending Charges

 48-Hour Hold in Police Custody

-Approximately 25 years ago, the United States Supreme Court in County of Riverside v McLaughlin decided that holding a person for 48 hours was reasonable before arraignment or release.
+Approximately 25 years ago, the United States Supreme Court in County of Riverside v McLaughlin decided that holding a person for 48 hours was reasonable before arraignment or release was reasonable.
 Exceptional circumstances must support anything exceeding that time.
 How long can police hold you without a formal charge?
 Currently, that time is 48 hours unless exceptional circumstances are involved.

 Seeking the Release of Someone Held in Custody